Thirsty (Marvin Sapp album)

-Thirsty is a studio album by Marvin Sapp and his fourth release on Verity Records.
-The album was commercially successful in Gospel Music peaking at number 28 on the U.S. Billboard 200, number 4 on the Top R&B/Hip-Hop Albums, and number 1 on the Top Gospel Albums chart.
-It has been certified Gold by the RIAA on July 9, 2008 and has sold over 712,000 copies as of March 2010.
-This is Marvin Sapp's best selling album of his solo career.
+Thirsty is the seventh album by Marvin Sapp and his fourth release on Verity Records.
+The album was commercially successful, peaking at number 28 on the U.S. Billboard 200, number 4 on the Top R&B/Hip-Hop Albums, and number 1 on the Top Gospel Albums chart.
+It was certified Gold by the Recording Industry Association of America (RIAA) on July 9, 2008 and has sold over 712,000 copies as of March 2010.
+On January 31, 2020, the album was certified Platinum by the RIAA, for 1 million units, making it Marvin Sapp's best selling album of his solo career and one of the best-selling gospel albums of all time.

 The song "Praise Him in Advance" was featured on the first disc of the 2010 gospel compilation album WOW Gospel 2010.